m-kluge/microEUKscope/README.md

 The microEUKscope pipeline was developed to identify microeukaryotes from assemblies of metagenomic datasets.
 We have combined and benchmarked existing tools (TIARA, Kaiju, EukRep) to taxonomically annotate contigs, and generate a fasta file with the classified microeukaryotes.
 The user can also use this pipeline to retrieve the classified prokaryotic sequences.

 The pipeline uses a customized nr+euk Kaiju database, which includes microeukaryotic groups ([https://doi.org/10.1016/j.tree.2019.08.008](https://doi.org/10.1016/j.tree.2019.08.008)) and the genomes available at JGI's Mycocosm and Phycocosm.
-This database is ready to download at Figshare ([ADD project](https://figshare.com/s/d6a335a7a825c74b9d08)).
+This database is ready to download at Figshare (https://figshare.com/s/d6a335a7a825c74b9d08).

 The setup overview is: